General Virginia Birding Classic FAQs

 Team members should base their bird identifications on what they themselves see or hear.
 Bird sound identification apps (such as Merlin or BirdNET), photo identification apps (such as iNaturalist), or artificial intelligence (AI)-assisted equipment (such as AI-supported binoculars) should not be used as the only method for identifying birds.
 Team members may use these tools to confirm their own identification with field guide pictures or bird song apps through ear buds, listening to songs of birds they think it might be to narrow it down or confirm the identification.
 Using Merlin, other apps, or AI-supported equipment to auto-identify anything you see or hear when you do not necessarily know the bird’s song or can’t see the bird yourself to verify an unfamiliar call is not identifying the bird yourself and the species should not be counted.

-I will also be participating in the Virginia Big Day Competition.
+I will also be participating in the Virginia Birding Big Day Competition.
 Can my checklist count towards both events?

 Yes!
 As long as the rules for each event are followed, the effort for one may also be applied to the other.
+Learn more at vabirdingbigday.org.

 How do I decide where to go birding?

-DWR’s new public lands outdoor recreation locator—Explore the Wild—can help you identify places to go birding near where you are or where you plan on being.
+DWR’s public lands outdoor recreation locator—Explore the Wild—can help you identify places to go birding near where you are or where you plan on being.
 DWR’s Virginia Bird and Wildlife Trail is a collection of great wildlife viewing opportunities in every corner of the Commonwealth.
-The Cornell Lab of Ornithology has a umber of useful tools for identifying, understanding, and finding birds, including Merlin, Birds of the World, and eBird—their flagship online database of bird observations providing scientists, researchers and amateur naturalists with real-time data about bird distribution and abundance.
+VBWT sites are included in Explore the Wild.